 December 31, 2006

 Keeping him up seemed to work better.
 The book I ordered arrived yesterday.
-The author seems to feel that commercial pet food is a major factor in SARDS.
 I am reducing the amount of kibble in his diet and increasing the “natural” food.
 It won’t bring his sight back but if she’s right it should help him feel better and live longer.
 We’re willing to try anything that seems reasonable in order to help him.
 I am going to make a vet appointment for Tuesday and talk about running some hormone tests.

 January 2, 2007